Oloqq/Oloqq/README.md

 ### Hi there 👋

-there is nothing interesting in here i just did this quickly for university
+there is nothing interesting in this readme, i just did this quickly for university

 ### Github.io
 https://oloqq.github.io/